 Historically, we have not billed or collected taxes in certain jurisdictions and, in accordance with generally accepted accounting principles in the United States ("U.S. GAAP"), we have recorded a provision for our tax exposure in these jurisdictions when it is both probable that a liability has been incurred and the amount of the exposure can be reasonably estimated.
-We reserved \$26.5 million and \$18.5 million for domestic jurisdictions and jurisdictions outside of the U.S., respectively, on our March 31, 2022 balance sheet for these tax payments.
+We reserved \$27.7 million and \$21.6 million for domestic jurisdictions and jurisdictions outside of the U.S., respectively, on our September 30, 2022 balance sheet for these tax payments.
 These estimates include several key assumptions, including, but not limited to, the taxability of our products, the jurisdictions in which we believe we have nexus or a permanent establishment, and the sourcing of revenues to those jurisdictions.
-In the event these jurisdictions challenge our assumptions and analysis, our actual exposure could differ materially from our current estimates.
+In the event these jurisdictions challenge our assumptions and analysis, our actual exposure could differ materially from our current estimates and reserves.
 If the actual payments we make to any jurisdiction exceed the accrual in our balance sheet, our results of operations would be harmed.
 In addition, some customers may question the incremental tax charges and seek to negotiate lower pricing from us, which could adversely affect our business, results of operations and financial condition.

 We are in discussions with certain jurisdictions regarding potential sales and other indirect taxes for prior periods that we may owe.
 If any of these jurisdictions disagree with management's assumptions and analysis, the assessment of our tax exposure could differ materially from management's current estimates.
 For example, San Francisco City and County has assessed us for \$38.8 million in taxes, including interest and penalties, which exceeded the \$11.5 million we had accrued for that assessment.
 We have paid the full amount, as required by law, and the payment made in excess of the accrued amount is reflected as a deposit on our balance sheet.
 We believe, however, that this assessment is incorrect and, after failing to reach a settlement, filed a lawsuit on May 27, 2021 contesting the assessment.
-However, litigation is uncertain and a ruling against us may adversely affect our financial position and results of operation.
+The court has set a trial date of March 6, 2023.
+However, litigation is uncertain and a ruling against us may adversely affect our financial position and results of operations.